jamestexas/papers/README.md

 ### Patent Notice
 No patent license—express or implied—is granted by distribution of this repository.
-Some concepts are covered by U.S. provisional patent applications filed in 2024–2025.
+Some concepts are covered by U.S. provisional patent applications filed in 2025.
 Any commercial use requires a separate patent license.

-For commercial licensing inquiries: jamestexasgardner@gmail.com

 ---

 ## Contributing / Feedback

-I'm a self‑taught software engineer using AI‑assisted tooling plus manual proofs.
+I'm a self‑taught software engineer using AI‑assisted tooling orchestrated and validated by myself, to the best of my ability.
 If you're comfortable with differential geometry, hyperbolic embeddings, or LLM memory, I'd love a sanity check or collaboration.
 Open an issue or email me (address in `author:` field of the papers).